 The aim of this document is to give a specification of a framework for annotating web-documents developed according to task 5.6 plan.
 By an annotation we mean a remark over a fragment(s) of a document(s).

 From the technical point of view the proposed framework consists of one backend, constituted from the server software and the database, and possibly multiple frontends (clients).
-Developed within DASISH project DWAN tool is an instance of DWAN framework.
-It consists of the backend part and the client which is a significantly adjusted Firefox extension Wired Marker.
+Developed within DASISH project the DWAN tool is an instance of the DWAN framework.
+It consists of the backend part and the client, which is a significantly adjusted version of the Wired Marker Firefox extension.
 The core of the backend is a database where annotations and information about corresponding annotated target documents are stored together with targets’ cached representations.
 Archiving cached representations in the database is relevant when annotated documents are dynamically changed pages like news sites or wiki-pages under construction.

-A client in DWAN framework exchanges data with the server by sending REST requests and getting the responds.
-Client-request bodies and server's responds have a form of XML files.
+A client in DWAN framework exchanges data with the server by sending REST requests and getting responses.
+Client-request bodies and server's responses have a form of XML files.
 The client is able to accept and send XML structures that obey a pre-defined XML schema.
 The schema mirrors a data model that has been designed to represent the main data structures, which are involved in constructing annotations.

-Introduction to DWAN framework
+Introduction to the DWAN framework

 Motivation